gagolews/stringi/devel/sphinx/rapi/about_search_fixed.rst

 Description
 ~~~~~~~~~~~

 String searching facilities described here provide a way to locate a specific sequence of bytes in a string.
-The search engine's settings may be tuned up (for example to perform case-insensitive search) via a call to the `stri_opts_fixed <stri_opts_fixed.html>`__ function.
+The search engine's settings may be tuned up (for example to perform case-insensitive search) via a call to the `stri_opts_fixed`_ function.

 Byte Compare
 ~~~~~~~~~~~~